Associate Professor of History

 - Slumming: Sexual and Social Politics in Victorian London (Princeton University Press, 2004; paperback, 2006)

-- The Match Girl and the Heiress (under contract with Princteon University Press)
+- The Match Girl and the Heiress (Princeton University Press, 2014)

 - “The ‘Sticky Sediment’ of Daily Life: Radical Domesticity, Revolutionary Christianity, and the Problem of Wealth in early 20th Century Britain,” Representations (Fall, 2012).